What is BAMS?: Course Fees 2025, Subjects, Top Colleges, Admissions

 Parul Thapa

-BAMS full form in medical terms is Bachelor of Ayurveda Medicine and Surgery.
-The BAMS course is a professional UG degree in Ayurveda, the traditional system of medicine in India.
+BAMS full form is Bachelor of Ayurveda Medicine and Surgery.
+The BAMS course is a UG degree in the field Ayurveda and provides a foundational knowledge on Ayurvedic education which is the traditional system of medicine in India.

 BAMS Course Latest Updates: